gersontham/EP1000/docs/prototype.md

 ![Adjustment](images/platform1.jpg) ![Adjustment 2](images/platform2.jpg)

 5. The final adjustment done was to cut a small notch by the side of the phone stand.
-This was to accomodate the charging cable from interferring with the bottom of the phone stand so it would sit flush with the table.
+This was to accommodate the charging cable from interfering with the bottom of the phone stand so it would sit flush with the table.

 ![Notch](images/notch.jpg)